FranciscaCerquinho/FEUP-LBAW/A7/README.md

     {
       "id": "2",
       "name": "Tennis Nike",
-      "description": "Last fashion! do not miss this opportunity.", "buyNow": "80",
+      "description": "Last fashion!
+Do not miss this opportunity.", "buyNow": "80",
       "active": "1",
       "dateBegin": "2018-04-07 15:18:20+01",